fluthjs/fluth-doc/docs/en/guide/plugin.md

 ### thenAll Plugin

-Triggered when any node in the stream creates a subscription, can only be used on `Stream`; using on `Observable` nodes will throw an error.
+Triggered when any node in the stream creates a subscription, can only be used on Stream; using on Observable nodes will throw an error.

 ```typescript
 import { $ } from 'fluth'